thirdtank/adrs.cloud/design-issues.md

 * Building the docker image is very slow, likely due to architecture differences

-## i18n is out of control

-Because of the way pages are created from components, it gets very confusing to know what i18n keys are being used.
-It creates busywork when refactoring.

-- hard to know what is being used
-- the key being used changes based on where `t` is called
-- `t_html` seems braindead

-Requirements:

-* clear mapping from use of a key to definition of that key
-* keys can contain html
-* interpolated values are HTML escaped by default

-A few ideas:

-- t(key,"english text here") - if key is missing, uses english text, but missing keys can fail CI?
-- key is always based on page?
-- key is never derived for content on a page/component?
-- `page_content(key)?`

 ## Form Validation Complexity

 * Chasing down the parts was hard